-We are a mainstream school with 388 pupils on roll with 43 pupils with Special educational Needs (SEND) 11% of school.
-This includes 5 pupils with an Education, Health and Care Plan (EHCP) in place which is 1.3% of the school population and 11.6% of the SEND pupils.
+We are a mainstream school.
+In the academic year 2020-2021 we had 391 pupils on roll with 53 pupils with Special Educational Needs (SEND) 13.6% of school.
+This includes 5 pupils with an Education, Health and Care Plan (EHCP) in place which is 1.3% of the school population and 9.4% of the SEND pupils.

-Our SEND policy and Equality Policy and Plan can be found on Rush Common School's website https://www.oxfordshire.gov.uk/cms/taxonomy/term/278
+Our SEND policy and Equality Policy and Plan can be found on Rush Common School's website.